 PRIMERO also provides Spanish Speaking consultants to work with business owners.

 Latino Civic & Cultural Center

 The Latino Civic & Cultural Center is a new program founded by the LCA.
 The center will serve as a community hub for civic leaders to meet, organize, build unity, and work together.
-It will provide civic education to learn how o participate in the advocacy process.
-It will offer artists a cultural venue to express themselves and show case their art.
+It will provide civic education to learn how to participate in the advocacy process.
+It will offer artists a cultural venue to express themselves and showcase their art.